 Understanding these different regional drivers may assist in eutrophication management and mitigation.

-Assessing shifts only in the lakes sampled in multiple NLA surveys can help provide general trends but may not adequately estimate the changes in the full population of lakes.
+Assessing shifts only in the lakes re-sampled in multiple NLA surveys can help provide general trends but may not adequately estimate the changes in the full population of lakes.

 Therefore, this discussion uses the shift estimates from the full population, but note that there is significant error around both these population estimates as well as the resampled lake shift estimates (solid bars in Figure 6, 7).